nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Commands are **case-insensitive**.

+* Parameters can be in any order.
+  For example, `adda /name Taylor Swift /phone 91961969` and `adda /phone 91691969 /name Taylor Swift` will result in the same applicant added.

 * Words in UPPER_CASE are input parameters that you need to provide for that specific field.
   For example, in `addm /name NAME`, `NAME` would be the input parameter for the member's name.

-* Fields in square brackets `[ ]` are optional fields.

 * Parameters can be in any order.
   For example, `adda /name Taylor Swift /phone 91961969` and `adda /phone 91691969 /name Taylor Swift` will result in the same applicant added.

-* Items with … after them can be used multiple times including zero times.
+* Items with … after them can be used multiple times (1 or more).
+  For example, the `findm KEYWORD` command can be used to search 1 `KEYWORD` like `findm SWE`, or 2 `KEYWORD`s like `findm SWE Product`.

+* Fields in square brackets `[ ]` are optional fields.
-  For example, `[/tag TAG]…` can be used as /tag SWE, /tag UIUX /tag Product etc.
+  For example, `[/tag TAG]...` means the /tag parameter can be omitted, or used multiple times like `/tag SWE`, `/tag UIUX /tag Product`, etc.

 * For commands that do not take input parameters (e.g. `help`, `exit`), any input parameters provided will be ignored.
   For example, `help /name Taylor Swift` is equivalent to `help` and will still open the help window.